Mental health for every child's flourishing

 Participants reached

-Here’s how we strengthen community mental health at scale
+Here’s how we build mental health skills at scale

 Community-centered leadership

-That’s why all our programs are locally initiated, co-created and owned by our community partners, who have a deep understanding of their contexts and strong relationships with key local stakeholders.
+That’s why all our programs are locally initiated, co-created and co-led by our community partners, who have a deep understanding of their contexts and strong relationships with key local stakeholders.

 Evidence-based approach